wdeforest23/InternationAlly-v2/README.md

-# InternationAlly
+# InternationAlly-V2

 [InternationAlly](https://github.com/Property-Pilot/Property-Pilot) is an AI-powered trusted international student advisor, helping students feel comfortable and confident in their new foreign environment.
+This project aims to re-factor and update the original InternationAlly application to optimize its agentic reasoning and user experience.

 ## Overview